aldensiol/Gobbler/README.md

 When prompted via "Please describe the traffic accident:", input your incident report.
 For an example, you can use this:

-A severe explosion has occurred at the junction of Kent Ridge Road, near National University of Singapore.
+A severe explosion has occurred near National University of Singapore.
 A gas tanker, after colliding with a sedan, has exploded, resulting in a massive fireball and subsequent fires spreading to nearby buildings and vehicles.
 There are fallen trees blocking the road and I see a lamp post with number 123456.

 ### Step 4: Interpreting the Results
 The output will be your model's interpretation or response based on its fine-tuning.
 Analyze the results as needed for your application.